-- c.
-Public Hearing Notice: Notice of public hearing will comply with the requirements in 42 CFR 227.205(c) including; - i.
-A description of the proposed change in method and standards; - ii.
+c.
+Public Hearing Notice: Notice of public hearing will comply with the requirements in 42 CFR 227.205(c) including;

+i.
+A description of the proposed change in method and standards;

+- ii.
 An estimate of any expected increase of decrease in annual aggregate expenditures; - iii.
 An explanation for why the agency is changing its methods and standards.

-Notice of public hearing will be provided in the following:
+Notices of public hearing will be provided in the following:

 - i.
 Posted in the office of the Secretary of State - ii.
 Posted by the Oklahoma Health Care Authority at its physical location and on the web site calendar. - iii.
 Published by the Oklahoma Health Care authority in various Newspaper publications across Oklahoma. - d.
-Public Hearing: - Committee: The public hearing is conducted by the Rates and Standards Committee of the Oklahoma Health Care Authority.
+Public Hearing: - i.
+Committee: The public hearing is conducted by the Rates and Standards Committee of the Oklahoma Health Care Authority.
 The committee is comprised of staff from the OHCA and DHS. - ii.
 Public comment: All attendees of the public hearing are offered an opportunity to voice their opposition or approval of the proposed rates.
 All comments become part of the permanent minutes of the hearing. - e.
 Final Approval: The rate is then scheduled for consideration and approval by the Board of Directors of the OHCA prior to implementation.

-Services utilizing the Fixed Rate are:
+Services untilizing the Fixed Rate are:

-- " Adult Day

 - " Habilitation Training Specialist

-- " Homemaker

-- " Occupational Therapy

-- " Physical Therapy
+- " Occupational and Physical Therapy

-- " Prevocational
+- " Prevocational Services\

-- " Psychological

 - " Respite Care

-- " Speech Therapy

-- " Supported Employment
+- " Supported Employment\\\

-- " Transportation